Ibo-creates/LevelSense/README.md

 Ive often seen my father use a spirit level, but I always thought how could that even be accurate and theres certainly a lot of parallex error.
 Triggering the small OCD tendency I have, I decided to make Levelsense.

 Levelsense is a digital spirit level made for makers and engineers, mabye even used for industries if developed more.
-What levelsense does  is measure the acceleration from the mpu6050 and convert this to roll and pitch angle using esp32c3 fast processing speed, which is then tranmistted live to a web page where the user can connect.
+What levelsense does  is measure the acceleration from the mpu6050 and convert this to roll and pitch angle using XIAO ESP32-c3 fast processing speed, which is then tranmistted live to a web page where the user can connect.

 The user can select which axis to measure and the BG of the webpage turns greeen when its perfectly alligned.